What's On

 Sleeping Beauty Our annual Christmas show takes a classic fairy tale and turns it on its head.
 Full of familiar songs, silliness and festive fun.
 Dates: Sat 29 Booking and More Information

-Song of Farewell (TBC) The acclaimed documentary Song of Farewell, produced by Yorkshire Television and first screened on ITV in 1982, is the tale of two Yorkshiremen, recounting Scarborough-born Eric Fenby’s legendary collaboration with the blind and paralysed Frederick Delius in the last six years of the Bradford-born composer’s life in France.
+Song of Farewell (U) The acclaimed documentary Song of Farewell, produced by Yorkshire Television and first screened on ITV in 1982, is the tale of two Yorkshiremen, recounting Scarborough-born Eric Fenby’s legendary collaboration with the blind and paralysed Frederick Delius in the last six years of the Bradford-born composer’s life in France.
 In the last 40 years it has had screenings around the world.

 When he was over 70 years old, Eric Fenby agreed to place on record his final thoughts on music of Frederick Delius, and to describe the part he played in the composition of his final works.
 It was an emotional experience to re-visit the locations of the story - Scarborough, Paris and London - and to recall his occasionally stormy relationship with Delius.